Sergei Kostitsyn

-Sergei Olegovich Kostitsyn (Сяргей Алегавiч Касціцын; Сергей Олегович Костицын; born 20 March 1987) is a Belarusian professional ice hockey winger.
-He currently plays for Sokil Kyiv of the Ukrainian Hockey Super League.

-He most recently played for Dinamo Minsk of the Kontinental Hockey League (KHL).
-He has previously played with the Montreal Canadiens and the Nashville Predators of the National Hockey League (NHL) alongside his older brother Andrei.
+Sergei Olegovich Kostitsyn (Сяргей Алегавiч Касціцын; Сергей Олегович Костицын; born 20 March 1987) is a Belarusian professional ice hockey winger for Metallurg Zhlobin of the Belarusian Extraleague (BHL).
+He was selected in the seventh round, 200th overall, by the Montreal Canadiens in the 2005 NHL entry draft.
+He has also played for the Nashville Predators of the National Hockey League (NHL) alongside his older brother Andrei.

 Playing career

 Junior hockey

 Like his older brother, Sergei excelled in the Belarusian junior hockey program.
 Sergei played for HK Gomel in Belarus in 2004–05 (14 points in 40 games) and was drafted in the Canadian Hockey League (CHL) Import Draft by the Ontario Hockey League (OHL)'s London Knights.
-Sergei was also drafted in the seventh round, 200th overall in the 2005 NHL Entry Draft by the Montreal Canadiens, the team that also had drafted Andrei in the first round (10th overall) in the 2003 NHL Entry Draft.
+Sergei was also drafted in the seventh round, 200th overall in the 2005 NHL entry draft by the Montreal Canadiens, the team that also had drafted Andrei in the first round (10th overall) in the 2003 NHL entry draft.
 He was traded to the Nashville Predators on 29 June 2010.

 Kostitsyn moved to North America in 2005–06 to play with the Knights and recorded 26 goals, 52 assists and 78 points, leading all OHL rookies in scoring during the 2005–06 season.
 The 19-year-old was the second runner-up for the Emms Family Award, as OHL Rookie of the Year, behind Logan Couture of the Ottawa 67's and 15-year-old winner John Tavares of the Oshawa Generals.
 Sergei was instrumental in the London Knights' 2006 playoff run, which saw them lose to the Peterborough Petes in the OHL final.
 In his first ever OHL playoff game against the Sault Ste.
 Marie Greyhounds, Sergei had six points, a goal and five assists, in a 6–1 London win.
 In the semi-finals, Kostitsyn scored the series-clinching goal against the Guelph Storm, a power play goal in the first overtime of game five.
 The Knights named him the playoff performer of the year, finishing the post-season with 37 points in 19 games.

 Joining the Canadiens' 2006–07 training camp, Kostitsyn was returned to London for a second OHL season.
 He was placed on a line with young superstars Patrick Kane and Sam Gagner and was named an alternate captain.
 Kostitsyn finished third in OHL and CHL scoring behind teammate Patrick Kane and Oshawa's John Tavares, tallying 40 goals and 131 points in only 59 games.
 His 91 assists led the CHL.